BY HAWKE FRACASSA for tvstoreonline.com

 This review of Office politics is a treatise on bad bosses vs. good bosses, not an indictment on minority hiring.
 When qualified people of color do good work, as Stanley and Darryl and Kelly do, they deserve opportunities and sometimes get them.
 But a big company's zeal to look progressive often supersedes good judgment, as we saw with the first hiring of the incredibly arrogant Charles Miner.

-Stanley, Darryl and Kelly are minorities, just like Charles Miner, but Charles has a head that can barely fit through the front door.
-His bloated sense of self-importance emerges in one of those cozy on-camera interviews when he brags, "I know I have this affect on women."
+Stanley, Darryl, and Kelly are minorities, just like Charles Miner, but Charles has a head that can barely fit through the front door.
+His bloated sense of self-importance emerges in one of those cozy on-camera interviews when he brags, "I know I have this effect on women."

 Charles Miner underscores that in Corporate America, how you look and who you know take precedence over what you know and what you can do.
 That is why bringing back the imposing Idris Elba as Charles Miner to make the staff unhappy with his taskmaster approach would add tension to the workplace after Michael heads for Colorado to begin his new life with Holly.
 And maybe, just maybe, Charles Miner can learn to be a good boss with the help of his capable crew in Scranton, Pa.